Cartan Actions of Higher Rank Abelian Groups and their Classification: Constructing a Homogeneous Structure

 \part{Constructing a Homogeneous Structure}

-Throughout Part II, we assume that $\R ^k \curvearrowright X$ is a $C^r$ totally Cartan action, and that no finite cover of the action has a non-Kronecker rank one factor (we reduce rigidity of $\R^k \times \Z^\ell$ actions to rigidity of $\R^{k+\ell}$ action case in Section \ref{sec:proofs} by passing to a suspension).
+Throughout Part IV, unless stated otherwise, we assume that $\R ^k \curvearrowright X$ is a $C^r$ ($r = (1,\theta)$ or $r = \infty$), cone transitive, totally Cartan action for which every coarse Lyapunov foliation is orientable and has a distinguished orientation, and that no finite cover of the action has a non-Kronecker rank one factor (we reduce rigidity of $\R^k \times \Z^\ell$ actions to rigidity of $\R^{k+\ell}$ action case in Section \ref{sec:proofs} by passing to a suspension).
 We can always pass to a finite cover of $X$ on which the coarse Lyapunov foliations are oriented.
-By Theorem \ref{thm:main-anosov} and \ref{thm:main-cartan}, we may and therefore do assume the following throughout Part II:
+By Theorem \ref{thm:main-anosov} and \ref{thm:main-cartan}, we may and therefore do assume the following throughout Part IV:

 {\hypertarget{h-r-a}{\bf Higher Rank Assumptions.}}